snowflake/vole2/README.txt

 This is the root directory for the Vole off-line reader for Cix project.

+This is for 1.6.x and 2.0.x branch for manual retain release.

 Find out about Cix at https://www.cix.uk/forums/

 and https://www.cix.uk/forums/accessing-forums